 General configuration settings are specified in a configuration file Designer.exe.config.
-Valid global configuration settings can also be defined through the global configuration file Global.cfg in One Identity Manager's own format.
-The configuration files are stored in the program directory.
+The configuration file is kept in the program directory.
 For more information, see the One Identity Manager Process Monitoring and Troubleshooting Guide.

 To change the program settings in the Designer